George-Grainger/symput-site/data/team/en/george.md

 I like playing sports, particularly rugby and tennis.

-I also enjoy reading from time to time, though probably don't do it as much as I should.
+I also enjoy reading from time to time, though probably don't do it as often as I should.

 ## Future hopes